What the Heritage Farm is about

 The site is comprised of a working farm and native prairie areas.
 The heritage farm will offer organized tours, active learning opportunities, educational and living history programs, and garden or row crop or native prairie demonstration projects to provide opportunities for future generations to gain an understanding and appreciation of rural life in late 19th and early to mid-20th century Ellis County, Texas

-In association with the Ellis County Museum, Inc. a volunteer steering committee will oversee the organization and development of future plans for the Ellis County Rural Heritage Farm.
-The heritage farm will be an ongoing project to enhance public appreciation of and provide educational opportunities to students and learners of all ages about rural farm life.
-Interested parties can contribute direct financial support and/or volunteer for specific projects to assist with the development and operation of the heritage farm.
+In association with the Ellis County Museum, Inc. a Board of Directors will oversee the organization and operation of the Ellis County Rural Heritage Farm Inc. The heritage farm will be an ongoing project to enhance public appreciation of and provide educational opportunities to students and learners of all ages about rural farm life.
+Interested parties can become members, contribute direct financial support, and/or volunteer for specific projects to assist with the operation of the heritage farm.

 Historical aspects of the farm property